What languages or systems do you teach?

 - You may be outside a class, such as a professional interested in putting coding to use in your career.

-If you have a question whether I can teach a particular topic, feel free to contact me.
+If you have a question whether I teach a particular topic, feel free to contact me.

 Can you help me with a personal project?

-If this topic involves ideas and concepts I have previously prepared for teaching, then I can help you easily.
-However, many personal projects will involve systems, frameworks, and other things that are not part of what I teach.
+If this topic involves ideas and concepts I have previously prepared for teaching, then I can help you.
+However, many personal projects will involve systems, frameworks, and other things that are not part of what I normally teach.
 In this case I can direct you to other resources.
+Please contact me if you have any questions.

 This depends on the student, but for the highest level of performance, it usually takes two or more sessions per week.
 If your student has good study habits and you’re already expecting them to get an A, then once per week can be sufficient.
 But most students need time to review older material even as they develop new habits and study for upcoming tests.

-Students I tutor almost always have improvements in skills and grades.
+Students I tutor almost always see improvements in skills and grades.
 Because a student’s achievement depends on many factors, however, I can’t guarantee whether or how fast grades will increase.

 Grades depend not only on our work together, but on the quality of your student’s class and teachers, your student’s willingness to attempt new things, and whether your student has some preexisting academic or learning difficulties.